 top of page

-SRP regularly responds to requests for assistance from forest edge communities to move elephants away from their gardens.
-SRP recently cleared a 20km elephant monitoring trail to enable safe and efficient access to several areas where elephants frequent.
-The team use drones, motorbikes and foot patrols to detect elephants and move them safely away from communities.
+SRP regularly responds to requests for assistance from forest edge communities to move elephants away from their gardens and plantations.
+We use drones, motorbikes and foot patrols to detect elephants and move them safely away from communities with noise deterrents.

 bottom of page